MSPs pass gender reforms but UK Government threatens block

 But the passage of the Bill does not clear its path to the statute book, with Scottish Secretary Alister Jack now able to legally challenge the law if he believes it impacts on the UK, while private groups are also able to take legal action should they wish.

-UK equalities minister Kemi Badenoch has raised concerns about the impact of the Bill on the rest of the country.
+UK equalities minister Kemi Badenoch has raised concerns about the impact of the Bill on the rest of the country, and on its “impact on the functioning of the Equality Act, which is designed to protect all UK citizens”.

+“The Scottish Government has not addressed the full implications of their Bill – especially on the lives of women and girls,” she said.

+“The UK Government is now looking at provisions that can prompt reconsideration and allow MSPs to address these issues.”

 “We share the concerns that many people have regarding certain aspects of this Bill, and in particular the safety issues for women and children,” he said.